ECE264AdvancedCProgramming/2018SummerProblems/HW08/README.md

 * Working with Images
 * Understand the color scale in images

-# Description of Assignment
+# Description
-This assignment requires you to do the following :
+This exercise requires you to do the following :
 1. Open the colored BMP image
 2. Convert the colored image to grayscale
 3. Run Histogram Equalization algorithm on grayscale image